ralic/pyvdp/README.md

 Data object is an instance of one or more modules, located in `data` module of corresponding API.
 This modules contain blueprints of data objects, that can be submitted to corresponding API.
-For example, module `visa.visadirect.fundstransfer.data` implements all possible kinds of transactions, that may be used for `FundsTransfer` API.
+For example, module `pyvdp.visadirect.fundstransfer.models` implements all possible kinds of transactions, that may be used for `FundsTransfer` API.
 Essentially, a data object is nothing more, but a simple Python class, which sets a list of attributes within its constructor.
 Attributes are passed as `**kwargs`.
 With respect to attribute names, generally VDP follows a camelCase convention, while PEP8 recommends underscore_naming.
 Therefore, prior to assigning attributes,